-We found that wetland ecosystems were rare in the study area; they occupied 72 ha or 1.3% of the study area land base.
-However, generally steep topography naturally limits the occurrence of wetlands; but many wetlands in the Okanagan Valley have been filled in, or their hydrology has been altered through changes in land use in the surrounding area.
-For example, in the area between Penticton and Osoyoos, 85-90% of large marshes have been lost60.
-The study area has an unusually high proportion of wetlands remaining relative to other parts of the Okanagan Valley.
-Wetlands have been influenced by domestic cattle grazing in the study area, reducing plant cover and changing species on many sites.
+We found that wetland ecosystems were rare in the study area; they occupied 85 ha or 1.3% of the study area land base.
+Many wetlands in the Okanagan Valley have been filled in, or their hydrology has been altered through changes in land use in the surrounding area.
+For example, in the area between Penticton and Osoyoos, 85-90% of large marshes have been lost.
+Because of the more gently rolling terrain, the study area has an unusually high proportion of wetlands remaining relative to other parts of the Okanagan Valley.
+Wetlands have been influenced by effluent irrigation run-off resulting in unnaturally high nutrient loads and different hydrology, and by domestic cattle grazing in the study area, together reducing plant cover and changing species on many sites.
 Such sites are still extremely valuable for wildlife and can recover quickly with effective range management.
-However, these sites often attract off-road vehicles for 'mud-bogging'.
 Future housing and other developments in the study area may alter, isolate, or cause losses of wetlands.

-Shallow water (42 ha) was the most common wetland type in the study area, however, all three types of wetlands were extremely uncommon (meadows 5 ha, marshes 25 ha).
+Shallow water (60 ha) was the most common wetland type in the study area; marshes were uncommon (24 ha).